joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 ...
 And the code changes too.

-Said that, keep in mind about the reality of the adoption and lifecycle of the system. [^2]
+Said that, keep in mind about the reality of the adoption and life-cycle of the system. [^2] Do not over-engineer.

-**Software architecture decisions should always be driven by business requirements.** I am not going to implement a faster delivery process if the change rate is low and time to market is not much important.
-Like, I am not going to implement a quick and automatic scaling solution if there are no numbers to justify it.
+**Software architecture decisions should always be driven by business requirements.** We are not going to implement a faster delivery process if the change rate is low, or the time to market is not much important.
+Like, we are not going to implement a quick and automatic scaling solution if there are no numbers to justify it.

 We should **move away from the big up-front design approach**, or the desire to provide future-proof architecture, **in favor of an emergent approach**.